agl-c/deid2_dpsyn/README.md

 ### General configrations in ./config directory
 1. in config/data.yaml, write the paths as claimed in the file's content, as well as define the bin values of attributes which also depends on pre analysis of the dataset
-2. in config/data_type.py, write the value types of the attributes (which should be easy since we must get read_csv_kwargs.json)
+2. in config/data_type.py, write the value types of the attributes (easy with read_csv_kwargs.json obtained)
 3. in config/path.py,  write the paths of input dataset, the possible existing input public dataset, the parameters(attribute name,  value type, valid values, etc), etc

 (